Lost-Outpost/Telsera/GAMEPLAY.md

 <details>
   <summary>Spoiler warning - click here to expand.</summary>

 We'll use good ol' Lucan as our test subject.
 Once you arrive to his shop in Riverwood for the first time, you'll notice there will NOT be any dialogue regarding OStim Romance available.
 This is because our player character hasn't established any sort of connection yet, and are currently at level 0 relationship rank.
-We can change this by doing the associated questline with Lucan, aka (The Golden Claw)[https://en.uesp.net/wiki/Skyrim:The_Golden_Claw], by selecting the dialogue option, "Did something happen?"
+We can change this by doing the associated questline with Lucan, aka [The Golden Claw](https://en.uesp.net/wiki/Skyrim:The_Golden_Claw), by selecting the dialogue option, "Did something happen?"

 ![telsera-ostim1](https://i.imgur.com/vTAORHB.png)